kuanhoong/RepData_PeerAssessment1/PA1_template.md

 ## 15264  2304
 ```

-All of the missing values are filled in with mean value for that 5-minute
+> Create a new dataset that is equal to the original dataset but with the missing data filled in.

-interval.
+A new dataset is created with all of the missing values are filled in with mean value for that 5-minute interval.

 ```r